Our Vision is a Los Angeles where every person has experienced the life changing power of the gospel.

 WHAT WILL BE PROVIDED FOR US?

-We will be providing hand sanitizer, digital programs with lyrics, communion elements, and mini bottles of water.
+We will be providing hand sanitizer, digital programs with lyrics, and communion.

 WHAT DO I NEED TO BRING ALONG WITH ME?

-Please bring a blanket or chairs to sit on, your Bible, something to write with, whatever you need to have on hand for your children, and a first-time attender.
+Please bring a blanket or chairs to sit on, your Bible, something to write with, whatever you need to have on hand for your children, and a friend.

 WHAT ABOUT INCLEMENT WEATHER?